Guide library

 - How Faithful Is the 2026 Odyssey Film Likely to Be? — how to think about adaptation without guessing.

-- Can You Read The Odyssey Before July 17? — the deadline plan.
+- Can You Read The Odyssey Before July 17? — the realistic reading plan.

 - The Best Reading Plan for Homer's Odyssey — the practical route for finishing.